Ammar12120/HangManGame/README.md

 - Python 3.x

 ## Usage
 To play the game just run the python script.
 Then you would choose the name of the players, and can modify the list of worlds in the script.
+To run the script:
+- ./__main__.py